Willa Cather Childhood Home

 A National Historic Landmark

 The Childhood Home, the treasure of our restored buildings, contains many family artifacts including furniture, canned goods, prints and artwork, and family photographs and books.
-Grandma Boak's room is exactly as described in "Old Mrs. Harris."
-Upstairs, a "story within itself," is young Willa's (and Thea Kronborg's in The Song of the Lark) small attic bedroom; Willa wallpapered this room herself, taking the wallpaper as pay for her work at Dr. Cook's drug store.
-The same rose-covered wallpaper is there today.
+Grandma Boak's room evokes the description in Cather's short story "Old Mrs. Harris."
+Upstairs, a "story within itself," is young Willa's small attic bedroom, which closely resembles Thea Kronborg's in The Song of the Lark.
+Willa is believed to have wallpapered this room herself, taking the wallpaper as pay for her work at Dr. Cook's drug store.
+The same rose-covered wallpaper is preserved there today.

 Willa Cather's Childhood Home